project-lv/penal-codes/src/Chapter_4.md

 ## Article I — General Overview

 **§401.
 Definition.**
-Crimes against public order and safety are acts which disrupt peace, obstruct justice, or endanger the community at large.
+Crimes against public order and safety are acts that disrupt peace, obstruct justice, or endanger the community at large.
 These laws preserve the integrity of civil life, government function, and community welfare.

 **§402.
 Scope.**